hilbix/tino/rants/github-firewall.md

 ## Cirrus CI (works, looks secure enough, but needs a `.cirrus.yml` to function)

 - Pros: Integrated into GitHub, supports Linux/Windows/MacOS (even that I do not know how)
-- Cons: Complex, as it is integrated into GitHub and needs a complex file `.cirrus.yml` (`yml` alone is far too complex already!)
+- Cons: Complex, as it is integrated into GitHub and needs a complex file `.cirrus.yml` (`yml` alone is far too complex already!).
+Only supports GitHub

 > To get it started:  Activate on GitHub Marketplace.
 Then create some `.cirrus.yml` on the repo you want, push and there you go.
 See below.